 Telehealth services offer an array of benefits, including ease of use, scheduling flexibility, and expanded access to care.
 In most cases, you can take part in our telehealth services from the comfort and safety of your own home.

-Every person who takes part in treatment at Belmont Behavioral Hospital completes an assessment.
+Every person who takes part in treatment at Belmont Behavioral Health System completes an assessment.
 In addition to helping us determine if our facility is the right place for a prospective patient, the assessment process also guides the development of personalized treatment plans for those who are accepted into one of our programs.

 Our telehealth assessment, or tele-assessment, option now allows individuals to take part in this process without having to leave their house.